allan9595/full_stack_app_with_react_and_a_rest_api-treehouse/README.md

 #### TODO Next
 - [ ] Add Search function for the list of course.
-- [ ] Add a file upload option allow user allow the course syllable .
+- [ ] Add a file upload option allow user to upload the course syllable .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).